Glossary · 31 terms

 - AI Visibility ScoreAn AI Visibility Score is a 0-100 measure of how prominently a single AI model recommends a brand in a category, based on whether the brand is mentioned, how early it appears, and how consistently it shows up across queries.

-- Answer EngineAn answer engine is a system that responds to a query with a direct, synthesized answer instead of a list of links — Perplexity, ChatGPT with browsing, and Google's AI Overviews are the canonical examples.
+- Answer EngineAn answer engine is a system that responds to a query with a direct, synthesized answer instead of a list of links.

-- Brand MentionA brand mention is any time an AI answer names a brand — the atomic unit of AI visibility, from which ranks, scores, and share of voice are computed.
+- Brand MentionA brand mention is any time an AI answer names a brand.

-- CitationA citation is a source link an AI answer attaches to a claim — the page the model retrieved and leaned on when composing its response.
+- CitationA citation is a source link an AI answer attaches to a claim.

-- Consensus RankA consensus rank is a brand's blended position across all tracked AI models — the single number that summarizes where the market of models places the brand.
+- Consensus RankA consensus rank is a brand's blended position across all tracked AI models.

-- EntityAn entity is a distinct thing — a brand, product, person, or place — that machines can identify and connect facts to.
-Strong entity recognition is a precondition for being recommended by AI.
+- EntityAn entity is a distinct thing (a brand, product, person, or place) that machines can identify and connect facts to.

-- Gainers & LosersGainers and losers are the brands with the largest upward and downward rank movement at a weekly close — the movers board of an AI visibility index.
+- Gainers & LosersGainers and losers are the brands with the largest upward and downward rank movement at a close.

-- Generative Engine Optimization (GEO)GEO is the practice of improving how often and how favorably generative AI engines — ChatGPT, Claude, Gemini, Perplexity — recommend a brand in their answers.
-It is the AI-era counterpart to SEO.
+- Generative Engine Optimization (GEO)GEO is the practice of improving how often and how favorably generative AI engines (ChatGPT, Claude, Gemini, Perplexity) recommend a brand in their answers.

-- HallucinationA hallucination is an AI answer stated confidently but not supported by the model's training data or retrieved sources — including invented products, wrong prices, and misattributed features.
+- HallucinationA hallucination is an AI answer stated confidently but not supported by the model's training data or retrieved sources.

-- Knowledge CutoffA knowledge cutoff is the date after which a model's training data ends — without retrieval, the model's picture of a market is frozen at that date.
+- Knowledge CutoffA knowledge cutoff is the date after which a model's training data ends.

 - LLM Optimization (LLMO)LLMO is a synonym for GEO: the discipline of improving a brand's presence in large language model outputs, from training data through retrieved sources.

-- llms.txtllms.txt is a proposed convention: a markdown file at a site's root that gives AI systems a concise, curated map of the site's most important content — robots.txt tells crawlers where they may go; llms.txt tells models what matters.
+- llms.txtllms.txt is a proposed convention: a markdown file at a site's root that gives AI systems a concise, curated map of the site's most important content.

-- Model ColumnA model column is one AI model's independent ranking of a category, displayed side by side with the other models' — the format that makes cross-model disagreement visible.
+- Model ColumnA model column is one AI model's independent ranking of a category, displayed side by side with the other models'.

-- MovementMovement is a brand's week-over-week rank change on an AI visibility index — up, down, unchanged, new entry, or re-entry — the AI-ranking equivalent of a price change on a ticker.
+- MovementMovement is a brand's close-over-close rank change on an AI visibility index (up, down, unchanged, new entry, or re-entry).

 - Prompt TrackingPrompt tracking is monitoring a fixed set of buying questions across AI models on a schedule, recording every answer, and measuring how a brand's presence in those answers changes over time.

-- ReceiptsReceipts are the stored raw model answers behind an AI visibility score — the verifiable evidence that a reported rank reflects what a model actually said.
+- ReceiptsReceipts are the stored raw model answers behind an AI visibility score.

-- Recommendation QueryA recommendation query is a question that asks an AI to name specific products, brands, or places — "best X for Y" — the query class where AI visibility is won or lost.
+- Recommendation QueryA recommendation query is a question that asks an AI to name specific products, brands, or places ("best X for Y").

-- Retrieval-Augmented Generation (RAG)RAG is the architecture where a model retrieves relevant documents first and generates its answer from them — the mechanism behind grounded, citation-backed AI answers.
+- Retrieval-Augmented Generation (RAG)RAG is the architecture where a model retrieves relevant documents first and generates its answer from them.

 - Share of VoiceIn AI visibility, share of voice is the percentage of relevant AI answers that mention a brand, across a defined set of prompts, models, and time.

-- SpreadSpread is the gap between a brand's best and worst rank across AI models — the disagreement signal.
-A spread of 0 means every model agrees; a wide spread means the models see the brand very differently.
+- SpreadSpread is the gap between a brand's best and worst rank across AI models.

 - The AI 100The AI 100 is WhereDoIRank's name for the flagship cross-category board: the brands with the strongest overall AI visibility across every tracked category, ranked like an index of listed companies.

-- Zero-Click SearchA zero-click search is a query resolved entirely on the results page or inside an AI answer — the user gets what they need without visiting any website.
+- Zero-Click SearchA zero-click search is a query resolved entirely on the results page or inside an AI answer.